Greedy Completion for Weighted $(\alpha,\beta)$-Spanners

 Without loss of generality, we assume $e_1$ is incident to $x$ (so $u_1 = x$) and $e_t$ is incident to $y$ (so $v_t = y$), otherwise set $x_{new}:=u_1$, and $y_{new}:=v_t$.
 By the property of the segmentation the path from $x$ to $x_{new}$, and $y$ to $y_{new}$ has stretch $\leq k$ so if $x$, $y$ was chosen by the greedy step, the pair $(x_{new},y_{new})$ would also be chosen by the greedy step, using the corresponding subsegmentation $\mathcal{S}'$ of $\mathcal{S}$ which has $E_k(\mathcal{S}',H)=E_k(\mathcal{S},H)$, hence we may analyze the addition of $E_k(\mathcal{S},H)$ w.r.t to the pair $(x_{new},y_{new})$ as the greedy step.
 Hence we assume without loss of generality, that $x\in e_1$, and $y\in e_t$.

-We use the following notations for centers: \begin{itemize} \item $s_x ,s_y $: the $R$-centers of $x,y$ respectively. \item For $1<i<t$: and an edge each edge $e_i = (u_i, v_i)$, let $s_{u_i},s_{v_i}$ denotes the $R$-centers of $u_i,v_i$, respectively. \end{itemize} Where the desired centers exist by \Cref{thm:baswana-sen}, with $i=R+1$, and observing that a distant edge has stretch strictly bigger than $k$, hence the second alternative of \Cref{thm:baswana-sen} holds for all edges $e_i$ added.
+We focus on the case of $k$ odd, which is cleaner to describe.
+In the full version of the paper we include an appendix of the minor adaptations in the analysis required for $k$ even.
+Throughout we set $R:=\frac{k-1}{2}$, and $S:=S_R$ the set of centers.
+We write $W := W_{\max}(G)$ throughout this section.
+We assume $k >1$ as the case $k=1$ is trivial.
+We use the following notations for centers: \begin{itemize} \item $s_x ,s_y $: the $R$-centers of $x,y$ respectively. \item For $1<i<t$: for each edge $e_i = (u_i, v_i)$, let $s_{u_i},s_{v_i}$ denote the $R$-centers of $u_i,v_i$, respectively. \end{itemize} All mentioned centers exist by using \Cref{thm:baswana-sen}, with $i=R+1$, and observing that a distant edge has stretch strictly bigger than $k$, hence the second alternative of \Cref{thm:baswana-sen} holds for all edges $e_i$.

-We also remark the following observation which is not needed at this point but will be relevant to the discussion in \Cref{sec:final-remarks}.
+We also remark the following observation, which is relevant to the discussion in \Cref{sec:final-remarks}.

 \begin{observation} Let $x,y$ be vertices, and $\mathcal{S}$ be a minimal segmentation of $P_{x,y}$.
 Assume $|E_k(\mathcal{S},H)|=1$, then $x,y$ have the desired stretch in $H$. \end{observation}

 \begin{proof} Let $e=\{u,v\}$ be the edge in $E_k(\mathcal{S},H)$, and assume without loss of generality, $u$ is closer to $x$ and $v$ is closer to $y$ along $P_{x,y}$.
 Then: